Advance Care Planning

 Provides training for practitioners to improve care of patients and families living with, suffering and dying from life-limiting and chronic illnesses.
 Physicians learn how to identify patients who could benefit from a palliative approach to care; increase confidence and communication skills to enable Advance Care Planning (ACP) conversations; and improve collaboration with palliative care and non-palliative specialist services, patients, families and caregivers.

-Offer a new and time-efficient way of caring for patients.
-Patients are invited to attend one-to-one medical appointments in a group setting to receive care, education and advice within a supportive group environment.
+Group medical visits offer a new and time-efficient way of caring for patients who share a specific condition, such as diabetes.
+Patients with a similar chronic condition are invited to attend these sessions to receive care, education, and advice within a supportive group environment.
+Note: this module includes Patient Self-management and Health Literacy

 Offers valuable training for GPs to help them screen patients for a wide range of mental health conditions.
 The treatment approaches provided through the module are designed to enhance the skills and confidence of GPs to provide effective, primary care for patients with Axis 1 mental health conditions, including mild to moderate depression.